mke2111/Ruby-Bot/README.md

 1. `/start` Karen will vent immediately to you and remind you to take water.
 2. `/stop` receive a farewell message, with a 'drink water reminder'.
 3. `/yes` Karen will give a random joke to keep you all smiles.
-4. `/word` Karen gives a random motivation to keep your day going.
+4. `/word` Karen gives a random motivation quote to keep your day going.

 ## Built With
 * Ruby